Rand Paul delivers letter from Trump to Putin in Russia

-Sen. Rand Paul, one of the few Republicans who has championed President Trump’s outreach to Russia, has gone even further to solidify ties: he’s delivered a letter from Trump to Russian president Vladimir Putin’s administration.
+Sen. Rand Paul, one of the few Republicans who has defended President Trump’s outreach to Russia, has gone even further to solidify ties: during a trip to Moscow he announced that he’d delivered a letter from Trump to Russian president Vladimir Putin’s administration.

-On a trip to Russia this week aimed at boosting engagement with the U.S. adversary, Paul said Wednesday he was “honored” to deliver the missive which he said “emphasized the importance of further engagement in various areas including countering terrorism, enhancing legislative dialogue and resuming cultural exchanges.”
+Paul boasted via Twitter Wednesday morning that he was “honored” to deliver the missive which he said “emphasized the importance of further engagement in various areas including countering terrorism, enhancing legislative dialogue and resuming cultural exchanges.”

+The tweet set off a flurry of speculation, given the controversy sparked by a Trump-Putin summit in Helsinki last month.
+Yet the White House said after Paul’s declaration that it was the Kentucky senator who had requested the letter to Putin - and that Trump included in the letter issues that Paul has raised.

+“At Senator Paul’s request, President Trump provided a letter of introduction,” deputy press secretary Hogan Gidley said, adding that Trump in the letter “mentioned topics of interest that Senator Paul wanted to discuss with President Putin.”

 The letter comes three weeks after Trump met with Putin in Helsinki, Finland, sparking a backlash in both parties after his initial refusal to side with the U.S. intelligence community over Russian denials about meddling in the 2016 presidential election.

+And the letter came the same day the State Department announced it would impose new sanctions on Russia after determining its government had used chemical or biological weapons in violation of international law in the nerve agent poisoning of former spy Sergei Skripal and his daughter, Yulia.

-Paul said Trump was right to talk to U.S. adversaries and called the criticism directed at Trump a reflection of “how unhinged people are in their hatred for the president.”
+Paul has proven to be one of the few allies for Trump on Russia, calling the criticism directed at Trump’s performance in Helsinki a reflection of “how unhinged people are in their hatred for the president.”
+On the Senate floor, Paul objected to a resolution expressing support for the intelligence community, as well as special counsel Robert Mueller’s investigation, calling it a sign of “Trump derangement syndrome.”

-Paul later announced his own trip to Russia, saying that he hoped to better relations between the two countries.
-Earlier this week Paul announced that he had secured an agreement from for Russian legislators to visit the U.S. and “continue dialogue on vital issues such as nuclear non-proliferation and combating terrorism.”
+Paul, a member of the Senate Foreign Relations Committee, later announced his own trip to Russia, saying that he hoped to better relations between the two countries.
+Earlier this week Paul announced that he had secured an agreement with his Russian counterparts for Russian legislators to visit the U.S. and “continue dialogue on vital issues such as nuclear non-proliferation and combating terrorism.”

 Texas Republican Sen. Don Huffines, who chaired Paul’s 2016 presidential campaign in Texas, was along on the trip, financed by the Cato Institute, a Washington, D.C.-based libertarian think tank.